AsherJN/media-bias-extention/memory-bank/activeContext.md

 - Modified backend analyze endpoint to accept and use a provided prompt parameter (media-bias-backend/app.py)
 - Converted the AI bias prompt from a string to a structured JSON format (promptFramework.json)
 - Created utility functions for working with the JSON prompt framework (promptUtils.js)
-- Updated the extension to use the new JSON-based prompt approach while maintaining backward compatibility
 - Removed all JavaScript functions related to section-based prompt editing
 - Improved asynchronous handling in the analyze button click handler
 - Restructured promptFramework.json to use a categorized approach with three main groups:
   - Personality (role, context)
   - Dashboard Items (all dashboard_item_* sections)
   - Prompt Instructions (article_text, task, json_schema)
-- Enhanced promptUtils.js with new functions to support the categorized JSON structure:
+- Enhanced promptUtils.js with functions to support the categorized JSON structure:
   - Added flattenSections() to convert nested structure to flat array
   - Added findSectionById() to locate sections in the nested structure
   - Added getSectionsByCategory() to get sections from a specific category
-  - Updated existing functions to maintain backward compatibility
+- Implemented dynamic text bubble creation in popup.js:
+  - Added createDynamicTextBubbles() function that dynamically creates text bubbles based on dashboard items in the analysis response
+  - Function reads promptFramework.json from Chrome storage to get corresponding titles for each dashboard item
+  - Removed hardcoded fallback approaches to ensure technology alignment
+  - Makes the UI more maintainable and adaptable to changes in the backend response structure

 ### Backend Refinements
 - Updated the OpenAI integration to use GPT-4o